 E – Eating Out

 Just because money is tight, doesn’t mean you should never eat out.
 Yes it is a more expensive way of eating, but an occasional treat can be good for the soul.
 Before eating out, make sure you find out if there are any vouchers, deals or discounts available and make it that bit more affordable!
+My fvaourite ways of doing this is via Meerkat Meals or using a voucher within O2 Priority (which you can get no matter which provider you are with – find out how here)!
 There’s nothing more satisfying than a big discount on the bill because you found that voucher code!
 Don’t be put off if you are following a diet, you can check out menus online before you go and make sure that you count the syns or points!

 F – Flights